 Experience the wilderness of the Chugach National Forest from several different perspectives.
-Combine a helicopter ride, alpine hike, glacial lake tour, river rafting and train ride all in 9-10 hours!
+Combine a helicopter ride, alpine hike, glacial lake tour, and train ride all in 9-10 hours!
 It’s one big and bold Alaska tour de force with Chugach Adventures.

 A sleek and powerful Alpine Air R44 helicopter lifts you and your travel companions where no car, boat or train can.
 Enjoy a 20-minute flight that offers breath-taking views of Turnagain Arm, the Placer River Valley and the glaciated Chugach mountains.
 Your guide will highlight points of interest, including any wildlife spotted along the way.
 (It’s not unusual to see moose browsing in the valley below).
 Look for differences in types of glaciers as you see Skookum Glacier, Luebner Glacier and many other unnamed hanging glaciers.
 You’ll also see Spencer Glacier – not only where it has receded to today, but where it used to be.